CampoLampone/CampoLampone2025/README.md

 # CampoLampone2025
-This is repo for PCBs Images, schemes and stuff
+This is repo for Firmware, PCBs, Images, schemes and stuff